Austin Metro: Launch and reception

+The Metro quickly proved popular with buyers.
+Its clever interior design made it spacious considering its dimensions, and Hydragas suspension gave surprisingly good ride and handling.
+Its updated A+ series 1.0 and 1.3-litre OHV engines hardly represented the cutting edge in performance, but they were strong on economy.
+A 19-year-old Lady Diana Spencer being the car's first celebrity owner and was widely believed to have been a gift from her fiancée - the then Prince Charles, and the car was a feature of many paparazzi shots of the future princess taken before her marriage to Charles in 1981.

+Even then, during the early part of its production life, it was the best selling mini-car in the country before being eclipsed by the updated Ford Fiesta in 1984.
 In its best year, 1983, more than 130,000 Metros were sold in Britain, only the Ford Escort and Sierra outsold it.
 This was despite the arrival of a host of new superminis on the British market that year – the Ford Fiesta received a major facelift, and four all-new superminis (the Vauxhall Nova, Fiat Uno, Nissan Micra and Peugeot 205) went on sale in Britain between April and September.

 A five-door Metro eventually became available in October 1984.